Vector - Resource Management Allocation

 Summary

-This article has shown how to handle the basic resource management required by a vector.
-It has covered several important principles for C++ programmers.
+This article shows how to handle the basic resource management required by a vector and covers several important principles for C++ programmers.

 • Separation Of Concerns